 Basically, all exterior work, EXCEPT for painting and landscaping, should be discussed with the City's Historic Preservation Planner.
-An application for a Certificate of Appropriateness can be obtained from the Historic Preservation Planner or from the City of Chattanooga website.
+An application for a Certificate of Appropriateness can be obtained from the Historic Preservation Planner or from the City of Chattanooga Permit Portal.
 By City ordinance all new construction, additions, and demolitions must be reviewed by the Chattanooga Historic Zoning Commission.
 Most other projects (such as repairs, siding, roofing, storm doors and storm windows, etc) can be staff reviewed by the Historic Preservation Planner.
 The Chattanooga Historic Zoning Commission is comprised of representatives from the local historic districts, including St Elmo, as well as contractors and design / architectural experts

 All applications are processed on a case-by-case basis, but in general, repairs for upkeep such as roofing, siding, gutters that will keep the house in its current state or bring it closer to its original state can be "staff approved", as can things like storm doors or windows.
 Larger changes like additions, new door or window openings or new buildings will require consideration by the historic zoning committee, which includes some representatives from St Elmo as well as the other districts and design/architectural experts.